-Prepare solutions of jelly at $2\times$, $3\times$, $4\times$, $5\times$ and $6\times$ the manufacturer's recommended concentration.
+Prepare solutions of jelly at $1\times$, $2\times$, $3\times$, $4\times$ and $5\times$ the manufacturer's recommended concentration.
 Each concentration should have a total volume of 50ml.
 The solutions should be at least 3 cm deep in each beaker.
-Cover the beakers, and let the jelly set overnight.
+Cover the beakers, and let the jelly set in the refrigerator.
 (At this stage, continue with experiment 2, and return to experiment 1 on the second day of your practical.)

-Carefully place the steel bearing in the centre of each sample and measure the depth of indentation.
+Carefully place the steel bearing in the centre of each sample (the levelling device will be needed here), and measure the depth of indentation.
 Clean the bearing when it is moved between samples.
 Use the results, and appropriate values of m, r, g, v, R and T, to estimate C_x for the five samples.